kinotto/reactive-form-validator/README.md

 # Reactive form validator

-Based on rxjs following a reactive approach

-this simple library help to handle form input (client side) validation, built with typescript can be used with any client side framework like react or angular
+Simple library to handle form input validation following a reactive approach (rxjs), built with typescript can be used with any client side framework like react or angular

 the compiled file is just 48kb and has no dependency a part from rxjs 5

-The idea behind the library is to have an Observable validator coupled with a specific dom element and to subscribe to this observable to check its validity and modify the dom accordingly (eg. add some error classes etc.)
+The idea behind the library is to have an Observable validator coupled with a specific dom element and to subscribe to this observable to check if the element is is valid and modify the dom accordingly (eg. add some error classes etc.)

 # Install with npm or yarn